mjbradvica/SimpleDomain/README.md

 ## Purpose

 Equality in dotnet is confusing and difficult to grasp if you are not aware of all the rules.
-ClearDomain is an attempt to remove the nuance and semantics around equality.
+ClearDomain is an attempt to remove some of the nuance and semantics around equality.
+It also provides a foundation for writing solid software with a small set of classes and interfaces you can build upon.

+> You can still use ClearDomain even if your application is not strictly Domain Driven Design oriented.

 ## Quick Start